Last updated on January 9, 2026

 The 10x Content Rule

 If you want to rank for a competitive keyword, your content needs to be meaningfully better than what currently ranks.
-Not 10% better—10x better.
+Not 10% better, but 10x better.
 That usually means deeper research, more specificity, and genuine expertise that generic content can't replicate.

 Every firm in the top 3 organic positions for competitive NYC keywords has a strong review profile.
 Not one exception.